Schlump/Spatialworld/Docker/Geoserver/README.md

-## A docker recipe for GeoServer for Geoserver 2.11.2 built with GDAL 2.2.1 running on Jetty 9.4.6
+## A docker recipe for Geoserver 2.11.2 built with GDAL 2.2.1 running on Jetty 9.4.6
 ### Based openjdk:8-jdk-alpine

 ### Install